2019 CSE Scholarship Program

-The CSE Scholarship Program has been developed to support publishing professionals by sponsoring their attendance to the CSE Annual Meeting in New Orleans, Louisiana, May 5-8, 2018.
+The CSE Scholarship Program has been developed to support publishing professionals by sponsoring their attendance to the CSE Annual Meeting.
+Up to three scholarships are being offered to attend the CSE Annual Meeting in Columbus, Ohio, May 4-7, 2019.
 By attending, you will have the opportunity to learn from industry leaders about emerging trends, topics and best practices, meet colleagues working in the same field, and have the possibility of joining a committee and contributing while getting to know the organization.
 We encourage early-career professionals to apply for the scholarship, especially those who have been in the industry for 0-5 years.

 Decisions will be based on review of each application by the CSE Membership Committee.
 Applicants who thoroughly and clearly address all questions will be scored higher than those who do not.
 Clarity of expression and perceived enthusiasm will reflect positively on the candidate.
 Applicants with specific goals on how attending the CSE annual meeting will impact their professional growth will be scored higher than those with vague ideas.

 The application deadline has passed for 2019.
 Decisions will be announced in late-November.